[Last updated September 25, 2024]

 Long-term care annuity drawbacks

-• They may require a large upfront payment that many people can’t afford.
+• Long-term care annuities may require a large upfront payment that many people can’t afford.

 Long-term care insurance and long-term care annuities are great ways to help finance the cost of long-term care.
-Having one of these instruments is key to a happy and successful retirement because you don’t want to pay all the costs of long-term care out of pocket.
+Having one of these instruments can be key to a happy and successful retirement because so you don’t have to pay for all the costs of long-term care out of pocket.